top of page

 Users do not have a clear understanding of the payment process for public charging sessions.

-In the "Start Charging" section, we implemented a default payment method that auto-populates based on the selected Charge Point Operator (CPO).
+On the "Start Charging" screen, we implemented a default payment method that auto-populates based on the selected Charge Point Operator (CPO).
 For Audi users with complimentary Electrify America credits, the payment method section is pre-filled with these credits.
 An information icon is included to provide additional details about the selected payment method and its usage.

 iPhone right-2.png